 Hair should be one natural colour and without styling products such as gel or wax.
 Extreme hairstyles, for example, shaves, emblems or lines and skin fades are not acceptable.
-Hair should be no shorter than 4 on top and 2 on the sides.
-When directed hair must be tied back for health and safety reasons using a black bobble.
+Hair should be no shorter than 2 on top and 1 on the sides.
+Hair may be tied back using a black bobble or small black bow.
+No additional hair accessories should be worn.
 Students must not have slits or lines in eyebrows.